apexbridge-tech/bugspotter-sdk/README.md

 ## 🔒 Security

 - **CSP-safe** - No eval(), no inline scripts
+- **PII sanitization** - Automatic detection and masking of sensitive data
 - **Input sanitization** - All user inputs are validated
 - **Bearer auth** - API key sent in Authorization header
 - **HTTPS recommended** - Use secure endpoints in production